 Over Spring Break, we headed down Florida for a few Spring Training baseball games.
-Since we have family that lives in close proximity to many of the parks, it’s nice to have a free place to stay and take day trips to see different teams.
+Since we have family that lives in close proximity to many of the parks, it’s nice to have a free place to stay and take day trips to see different teams which may be listed on platforms such as satta king.

 Bright House Field